Nina Dobrev & Julianne Hough's Guide to Achieving Your New Year's Goals - E! Online

 JH: Proximity is power.
 Ask yourself "Who do you want to be?"
 Surround yourself with those people.
 And, of course, I'm very lucky that I get to hang out with Nina too.

-If you're looking for more insights from Julianne and Nina, check out their New Year's Eve fashion tips to help you pick out looks for your next special event.
+If you're looking for more insights from Julianne and Nina, check out their fashion tips to help you pick out looks for your next special event.